 GSV Capital was formed as a Maryland corporation that is an externally managed, non-diversified closed-end management investment company.
 We completed our initial public offering in May 2011 and have elected to be treated as a business development company under the 1940 Act.
 As a business development company, we are required to meet regulatory tests, including the requirement to invest at least 70% of our gross assets in "qualifying assets."
 Qualifying assets generally include, among other things, securities of "eligible portfolio companies."
 "Eligible portfolio companies" generally include U.S. companies that are not investment companies and that do not have securities listed on a national exchange.
 If at any time less than 70% of our gross assets are comprised of qualifying assets, including as a result of an increase in the value of any non-qualifying assets or decrease in the value of any qualifying assets, we would generally not be permitted to acquire any additional non-qualifying assets until such time as 70% of our then current gross assets were comprised of qualifying assets.
 We would not be required, however, to dispose of any non-qualifying assets in such circumstances.
 See "Regulation as a Business Development Company."
-We were taxed as a C corporation for our 2012 taxable year.
-We may elect to be treated as a RIC, if management determines that it is in the best interests of the Company to do so and the Company is able to satisfy the requirements under subchapter M of the Code., which we will be unable to do for the 2013 taxable year unless the SEC certifies us as being principally engaged in the furnishing of capital to certain types of developmental corporations.
+We were taxed as a regular corporation (a "C corporation") under subchapter C of the Internal Revenue Code of 1986, as amended (the "Code"), for our 2012 taxable year.
+We may elect to be treated as a regulated investment company ("RIC") under subchapter M of the Code, if management determines that it is in the best interests of the Company to do so and the Company is able to satisfy the requirements under subchapter M of the Code., which we will be unable to do for the 2013 taxable year unless the SEC certifies us as being principally engaged in the furnishing of capital to certain types of developmental corporations.
 See "Material U.S. Federal Income Tax Considerations."